dart-lang/language/working/augmentation-libraries/feature-specification.md

 It is a compile-time error if:

-*   The augmented constructor has any initializers (including a redirecting initializer).
+*   The augmented constructor has any initializers.
 *   The augmented constructor has a body.
 *   The augmented constructor has a redirection.

-The new redirecting generative constructor now behaves exactly like any other redirecting generative constructor when it is invoked.
+This redirecting generative constructor now behaves exactly like any other redirecting generative constructor when it is invoked.

 #### Redirecting factory constructors